noam-nyc/What-Is-This/EMAIL_DOMAIN_SETUP.md

 ## Overview

 This guide walks you through configuring a custom domain for email delivery using Resend.
-This enables password reset emails to be sent from your branded domain (e.g., `noreply@whatisthis.app`) instead of a generic service.
+This enables password reset emails to be sent from your branded domain (e.g., `noreply@what-is-this.app`) instead of a generic service.

 ---